 The terms "organization" and "enterprise" are often used interchangeably.
 However, for the purposes of this document, an organization is defined as an entity of any size, complexity, or positioning within a larger organizational structure (e.g., a federal agency or department).
 An enterprise is an organization by this definition, but it exists at the top level of the hierarchy where individual senior leaders have unique risk management responsibilities (e.g., federal agency or department).
 In terms of cybersecurity risk management (CSRM), most responsibilities tend to be carried out by individual organizations within an enterprise.
-In contrast, the responsibility for tracking key enterprise risks and their impacts on objectives is held by top-level corporate officers and board members who have fiduciary and reporting duties not performed anywhere else in the enterprise.3 contracted service providers.
-This guide is intended to serve as a job aid to whomever is performing the evaluation regardless of job title.
+In contrast, the responsibility for tracking key enterprise risks and their impacts on objectives is held by top-level corporate officers and board members who have fiduciary and reporting duties not performed anywhere else in the enterprise.3

 The terms "auditor", "assessor", "evaluator", "IG", and "OIG" are often used interchangeably.
 It is understood that the individuals performing the FISMA Metric reviews will vary from agency to agency.
-It is also understood that some agencies have chosen to outsource the evaluation to
+It is also understood that some agencies have chosen to outsource the evaluation to contracted service providers.